5 Reasons to Create the Continuous Delivery Database

 - Enable Self-Service for Development.

 There is absolutely no reason for a development team to wait 7 days for a database change.
 In a two-week sprint cycle, that’s half a sprint.
 Unacceptable.
-Continuous Delivery for the Database allows for development to quickly release and improve the application.
+Database continuous delivery allows for development teams to quickly release and improve the application.
 However, safety is an absolute must when you distribute responsibilities for changes.
 Thus, you will need both speed and safety to support self-service.

 - Enhance Data Security.